Wet-collodion photographic Workshop with Photographer and multimedia artist Tomasz Madajczak.

 Fee: €65 (including materials, gloves and goggles).
 Please bring old clothes.
 The duration of the workshop 4 - 6 hours (with a lunch break).

-The maximum number of places 6 (booking essential).
+The maximum number of places 6 (booking and deposit essential to secure your place).
 Bookings on 02822090 or email@example.com

 email: firstname.lastname@example.org for any queries

 During the workshop, the participants will have a chance to create their own, unique 8x10" collodion image, to take home.
 This will involve sensitizing the plate with liquid collodion, capturing the image using 8x10 large format Wehman field camera, developing and fixing of the plate.
 The collodion will be done on black aluminum in a process called tintype - A tintype, also known as a melainotype or ferrotype, is a photograph made by creating a direct positive on a thin sheet of metal coated with a dark lacquer or enamel and used as the support for the photographic emulsion.
 Tintypes enjoyed their widest use during the 1860s and 1870s, but lesser use of the medium persisted into the early 20th century and it has been revived as a novelty and fine art form in the 21st.

 Here is a short info about the process:

 The wet-collodion process, also called collodion process, an early photographic technique invented by Englishman Frederick Scott Archer in 1851.
 The process involved adding a soluble iodide to a solution of collodion (cellulose nitrate) and coating a glass plate with the mixture.